Selim-Abouleila/AbouSchedule/README.md

 **Password Verification Modal**
 ![Admin Verification](screenshots/admin_panel_settings_icon.png)

 When an admin clicks the settings gear icon for a user, the system first requires password verification for security.
-This modal ensures that only authorized administrators can perform sensitive user management actions.
+This modal prompts the administrator to "Enter your password to continue" with a secure text input field, ensuring that only authorized administrators can perform sensitive user management actions.

 **User Management Actions**
 ![Tasker Actions](screenshots/admin_panel_settings_icon_open.png)

-After successful password verification, administrators can perform various user management actions:
+After successful password verification, administrators can perform various user management actions for the selected user (e.g., "Selim Abouleila"):

-- **Make Admin**: Toggle user role between tasker and admin with role-swap icon
+- **Make Admin**: Light blue button with double-arrow icon to toggle user role between tasker and admin
-- **Change Password**: Reset user password with key icon
+- **Change Password**: Light green button with key icon to reset user password
-- **Delete User**: Remove user account with trash icon (destructive action)
+- **Delete User**: Light red/pink button with trash can icon for destructive account removal

-This two-step security process ensures that sensitive administrative actions are properly authenticated and logged.
+This two-step security process ensures that sensitive administrative actions are properly authenticated and logged, with clear visual indicators and color-coded actions for different operation types.

 ### Admin User Task List
 ![Admin User Task List](screenshots/admin_index.png)